Tomark Skyper GT9

-The Tomark Skyper GT9 is a Slovakian ultralight and light-sport aircraft, designed and produced by Tomark of Prešov, introduced in 2014.
+The Tomark Skyper GT9 is a Slovak ultralight and light-sport aircraft, designed and produced by Tomark of Prešov, introduced in 2014.
 The aircraft is supplied complete and ready-to-fly.

 Design and development

 The Skyper GT9 was designed to comply with the Fédération Aéronautique Internationale microlight rules and US light-sport aircraft rules and complies with the Czech UL2-1 and ELSA as well as German LTF-UL rules.
 It was designed for the flight training and touring roles.
 It features a strut-braced high-wing, an enclosed cabin with two-seats-in-side-by-side configuration accessed by doors, fixed tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from aluminum sheet and has a round fuselage profile.
 Its 9.0 m span wing has an area of 10 m2 and mounts flaps.
 Standard engines available are the 100 hp Rotax 912ULS and 912iS four-stroke powerplants.

 The design is offered in a European UL version with a 472.5 kg gross weight and a US LSA version with a gross weight of 600 kg.

 As of March 2017, the design does not appear on the Federal Aviation Administration's list of approved special light-sport aircraft.